quentinlampin/draft-lampin-schc-minimal-architecture/draft-lampin-schc-minimal-architecture-00.md

  compresses the CoAP, UDP and IPv6 headers, and delivers the compressed packet to the Dispatch Engine, which then sends it over the network, setting the appropriate SCHC ethertype in the link layer header.

-* Packets received from the network that match the SCHC ethertype are processed in the reverse order.
+* Packets received from the network matching the SCHC ethertype are processed in the reverse order.
  The Dispatch Engine receives the SCHC packet and routes it to the SCHC Instance for CoAP over UDP over IPv6.
  The SCHC Instance then decompresses the packet and delivers it to the appropriate application or protocol routine.